TBTerra/spawnScan/README.md

-# spawnScan 0.1.4(mostly stable)(now with a fancy map)
+# spawnScan 0.1.5(mostly stable)(now with a fancy map)(updated for 1st aug patch)
-Now has simple rate limiting and takes account of the 70m search radius
+Now has customisable rate-limiting, a handler for oversized scans, and takes account of the 70m search radius

 ## A simple and fast spawnPoint finder for pokemon go
 ### Features